flatironinstitute/cppdlr/doc/issues.rst

    `gist <http://gist.github.com/>`_ file referenced in the issue.

 #.
 If you are experiencing a problem during the execution of the application, provide
-   a script which allows to quickly reproduce the problem.
+   a script which allows us to quickly reproduce the problem.

-Thanks!